mesgjs/mesgjs-web/.kilocode/rules/memory-bank/tech.md

 *   **Messaging-Based Communication:** Components and services interact via synchronous messaging.
 *   **Reactivity:** The system includes a reactive value library for creating values and data structures that can have dependencies on each other.

+## Tool Usage Patterns

+*   **Import Paths:** All JavaScript module imports must be relative to the project's import map.
+This means they should be prefixed with `mesgjs-web/` followed by the path from the project root (e.g., `import { X } from 'mesgjs-web/src/shared/constants.esm.js';`).
+Relative paths like `./` or `../` are not used.

 ## Reference Materials and Project Index

 This section provides an index of key reference materials and architectural documents to guide development.
 Future instances of the AI should consult this index before starting a task to gain relevant context.